haraja/trec/README.md

 Program to recognize handwritten characters

 ## Why trec?
-To practice implementing deep neural network, to be used in learning characters.
+To practice implementing deep neural network.
+Trec is To be used in learning to recognize images - initilly characters.
+Although all algorithms are written from the scratch, math itself on the activation functions, propagations etc. are from wiser people.
-All algorithms are written from the scratch.
-Readily available libraries are used primarily for matrix operations.
-Target is to work with big dataset, so usage of for-loops is avoided and instead matrix-operations are preferred.
+Readily available libraries are used primarily for matrix operations (numpy).
+Target is to work with big dataset, so usage of for-loops is avoided and instead matrix-operations are preferred in implementation.

 ## Getting started
 Needed data of the character-sets, which is used for learning, is from MNIST.